ShiqiYu/libfacedetection/README.md

 This is an open source library for CNN-based face detection in images.
 The CNN model has been converted to stastic variales in C source files.
 The source code does not depend on any other libraries.
 What you need is just a C++ compiler.
 You can compile the source code under Windows, Linux, ARM and any platform with a C++ compiler.

 SIMD instructions are used to speedup the detection.
-If you use Intel CPU, you can enable AVX2 and NEON for ARM.
+You can enable AVX2 if you use Intel CPU or NEON for ARM.

 The model file has also been provided in directory ./models/.